webgme/webgme-cwl/docs/Introduction/domain.rst

 .. figure:: cwl-domain.jpg
    :align: center

-   :width: 600
-   :alt: Main building blocks of the model language of common workflow language
+   Main building blocks of the model language of common workflow language

 In a nutshell, the goal of the CWL language is to allow the description of repretable command executions with proper environment setting.
 To achieve this